-When your workload exceeds your job duties or stress levels, you need to speak up.
-However, that’s typically easier said than done.
+When your workload exceeds your job duties or stress levels, those are indicators that it is time to speak up and ask for more resources.
+However, easier said than done.
 There are certain steps to follow when talking to your manager about your need for additional resources.
-Follow these rules how to convince your boss of your needs when you meet, and discuss the potential of bringing a new person onboard.